Julien Ingrassia

 Julien Ingrassia (born 26 November 1979) is a retired French rally co-driver.
 Working with Sébastien Ogier, he became World Rally Champion in 2013, 2014, 2015, and 2016 with Volkswagen Motorsport, 2017 and 2018 with M-Sport World Rally Team, and in 2020 and 2021 with Toyota Gazoo Racing WRT.
+He retired in 2021 but returned to partner Ogier for Rally Finland in August 2026.

 Career

-While starting his professional life as a salesman, Julien Ingrassia discovered rallying and made his debut as a codriver in 2002 in France's Critérium des Cévennes.
+While starting his professional life as a sales representative for Coca-Cola, Ingrassia discovered rallying and made his debut as a codriver in 2002 in France's Critérium des Cévennes.
 For several years, he gained experience in regional rallies, and then competed in the Peugeot 206 Cup in 2004.

-At the end of 2005, he attended the Rallye Jeunes selection organised by the French Federation and discovered Sébastien Ogier, winner that year.
-They teamed up for the 2006 season in the Rallye Jeunes FFSA team and Julien codrived Sébastien for his first rallies and his first wins in the Peugeot 206 Cup.
+At the end of 2005, Ingrassia attended the Rallye Jeunes selection organised by the French Federation and discovered Sébastien Ogier, winner that year.
+They teamed up for the 2006 season in the Rallye Jeunes FFSA team and Ingrassia codrived Ogier for his first rallies and his first wins in the Peugeot 206 Cup.
 Together, they learnt their work in regional and national rallies and then quickly entered the international scene.

 J-WRC World Champion (2008)

-In 2008, Julien Ingrassia reached the world level through the Junior World Rally Championship with the FFSA French team.
+In 2008, Ingrassia reached the world level through the Junior World Rally Championship with the FFSA French team.
 Winner of three of the season's six rallies, he won the JWRC title with Sébastien Ogier.
 Seen as the new generation of French rallying talents, the crew only contested one season in JWRC before moving up to the WRC.

 WRC (2009-2021)

 Citroën (2009-2011)

-Joining the Citroën Junior Team in 2009, Julien Ingrassia scored his first podium finish at the Acropolis Rally together with Sébastien Ogier.
+Joining the Citroën Junior Team in 2009, Ingrassia scored his first podium finish at the Acropolis Rally together with Ogier.
 A first win came the following season, in Portugal.
 Promoted in the official Citroën Total World Rally Team for the last gravel rallies of the 2010 season, the crew took a second win in Japan, a rally that they were discovering.

-Despite his late arrival in motorsport, it only took Julien Ingrassia two seasons in the WRC class together with Sébastien Ogier to star at the highest level of rallying.
+Despite his late arrival in motorsport, it only took Ingrassia two seasons in the WRC class together with Ogier to star at the highest level of rallying.
 In 2011, the Ogier/Ingrassia crew was full-time part of the factory Citroën team, winning as many rallies as their team-mates Loeb/Elena (5), despite team's orders in favour of Loeb at the end of the season.